-There are two types of Yellowthroats seen in North America.
+There are two types of yellowthroats seen in North America.
 The Common Yellowthroat is a native bird whose habitat covers a large range on the continent.
-The Gray-crowned Yellowthroat is a vagrant, a visitor from Mexico and Central America, that has been seen and identified north of the Rio Grande.
+The Gray-crowned Yellowthroat is a vagrant and a visitor from Mexico and Central America that has been seen and identified north of the Rio Grande.

-Yellowthroats are members of the warbler family.
-These small birds make their habitat in low lying thickets and briers and are found mostly along the edges of fields and roads.
-Both species are shy birds who will remain hidden all the while sounding alarm chirps when approached.
+The yellowthroats are members of the warbler family.
+These small birds make their habitat in low-lying thickets and briers and are mostly found along the edges of fields and roads.
+Both species are shy birds, who will remain hidden, all the while sounding alarm chirps when approached.